-(11) CITY/COUNTY PLANNING I (TO BE COMPLETED BY LOCA DEPARTMENT LAND USE AFFIDAVII L PLANNING OFFICIAL) I have reviewed the project described in this □This project is not regulated by the co □This project is consistent with the com ☑This project is consistent with the com ☑Conditional Use Approval □Development Permit □Other Permit (explain in comm □This project is not currently consistent consistent requires: □Plan Amendment □Zone Change □Other Approval or Review (explain in the consistent requires) s application and have determined that: mprehensive plan and land use regulations aprehensive plan and land use regulations aprehensive plan and land use regulations with the following: ment section below) t with the comprehensive plan and land use regulations.
-To be Local planning official name (print) Title City / County SEAN D. HARRASSER CFM A SSOCIATE PLANNER WASHINGTON COUNTY, OR Signature Date 05/02/2022 for floodplata iew application required altoration (12) COASTAL ZONE CERTIFIC ATION following certification is required before you forwarded to the Oregon Department of Lindon or objection.
-For additional information or consistency reviews of federally permitte Salem, Oregon 97301 or call 503-373-005 CERTIFICATION STATEMENT I certify that, to the best of my knowledge complies with the approved Oregon Coast permit application is within the Oregon Coastal Zone, the our application can be processed.
-The signed statement will be and Conservation and Development (DLCD) for its concurrence in the Oregon Coastal Zone Management Program and or projects, contact DLCD at 635 Capitol Street NE, Suite 150, 50 or click here. and belief, the proposed activity described in this application tal Zone Management Program and will be completed in a manner consistent with the program.
-Title Print /Type Applicant Name THE Applicant Signature Date
+NG DEPARTMENT LAND USE AFFIDAVIT DCAL PLANNING OFFICIAL) I have reviewed the project described ☐This project is not regulated by the project is consistent with the project is consistent Permit project is not currently consistent requires: ☐Plan Amendment ☐Zone Change ☐Other Approval or Review in this application and have determined that: he comprehensive plan and land use regulations e comprehensive plan and land use regulations e comprehensive plan and land use regulations with the following: I Local planning official name (print) City / County SEAN D. HARRASSER, CFM ASSOCIATE PLANNER WASHINGTON COUNTY, OR Signature Date 05/02/2022 for floodpla review application required in alteration (12) COASTAL ZONE CERT IFICATION following certification is required before forwarded to the Oregon Department or objection.
+For additional informatic consistency reviews of federally per Salem, Oregon 97301 or call 503-37 CERTIFICATION STATEMENT I certify that, to the best of my knowledge. your permit application is within the Oregon Coastal Zone , the ore your application can be processed.
+The signed statement will be to fland Conservation and Development (DLCD) for its concurrence ion on the Oregon Coastal Zone Management Program and mitted projects, contact DLCD at 635 Capitol Street NE, Suite 150, 3-0050 or click here.
+Edge and belief, the proposed activity described in this application Coastal Zone Management Program and will be completed in a manner Print /Type Applicant Name Title Applicant Signature Date